Language lessons across Australia & New Zealand

 Skype, Google Meet or Zoom Online Group (Closed or Open) General or Business German

-Two or more people can benefit studying German together as these German lessons are also offered to groups (Two-to-One German Lessons or Small Group In-Company German Lessons).
-Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
-The booking has to be made for all students simultaneously.
-Listen & Learn does not advocate group sessions of more than 6-8 people, though Taster German Lessons can be experienced by up to 12 people.
+The German lessons are also available for two or more people studying together (Two-to-One German Lessons or Small Group In-Company German Lessons).
+All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
+The booking must be made for all participants at the same time.
+Listen & Learn does not recommend group classes of more than 6-8 people though In-Company Taster German Lessons can be run with up to 12 people.
 Enquire now about our German Courses or Take A Free German Level Test

 Top Tips For…